 A second reason for our focus on China is that misappropriation of R&D subsidies is a major concern in the country.
 The rise in government funds has been accompanied by deficiencies in funding assignment and monitoring (Cao et al. 2013).
 This problem has already been identified and addressed in the MLP, which also seeks to improve the management of R&D programs, selection and monitoring of grantees, and coordination between programs and agencies to reduce double funding of R&D projects and misallocation and misuse of public funds.
 In September 2011, public interest was sparked by media reports stating that around 60% of public research funds were misused.
 Subsequent investigations by the Ministry of S&T and Central Commission for Discipline Inspection found that bureaucrats of R&D programs, intermediaries who specialize in subsidy applications, and firms were involved in misappropriation.
 Confirmation of this anecdotal evidence of substantial misappropriation based on a large-scale empirical analysis is the first intriguing finding of this study.
-About 42% of grantees have misappropriated funds, corresponding to 53% of the total amount of R&D grants.
-We find three additional stylized facts: First, firms either choose (almost) full misappropriation or not to misappropriate any funds which may be rationalized by the indivisibility of R&D projects.
-Second, we find a substantial decline in misappropriation over time, from 81% (2001) to 18%(2011).
-This decline emerges especially after 2006, coinciding with the introduction of the MLP.
-Third, misappropriation is not random but, in line with our theoretical framework, is explained by the R&D subsidy level, private internal funds, the rate of return to R&D, sanctions, and the probability of detection.
+In our data, about 42% of grantees have misappropriated funds, corresponding to 53% of the total amount of R&D grants.
+We find three additional stylized facts: First, firms either choose (almost) full misappropriation or not to misappropriate any funds, which may be rationalized by the indivisibility of R&D projects.
+Second, there is a substantial decline in misappropriation over time, from 81% (2001) to 18% (2011).
+This decline is particularly evident after 2006, coinciding with the introduction of the MLP, and confirms that hidden behavior decreases substantially with greater scrutiny and enforcement (Becker 1968).
+Third, misappropriation is not random but, in line with our theoretical framework, is explained by the R&D subsidy level, private internal funds, the rate of return to R&D, and the probability of detection and enforcement of sanctions.

 Our second novel contribution is to take firms' noncompliant behavior into account when identifying the causal effect of R&D subsidies on private R&D expenditures.
-Our data set contains information on all types of R&D subsidies, so noncompliance can only occur among firms receiving R&D subsidies (assigned treatment), while we can rule out that non-assigned firms do not comply and somehow get a treatment.
-Therefore, one-sided noncompliance reflects moral hazard behavior of firms after they have received the grants.
-R&D policy evaluations for China (or any other country) have not yet accounted for misappropriation of R&D funds.3 In contrast to our study, Chen et al. (2021) deal with one-sided noncompliance that is the
+A major virtue of our data set is that it contains funding information not only on a single R&D subsidy program like in Howell (2017), but on all national and sub-national R&D subsidy programs.
+This is essential to answering our research question because publicly available data sets usually only contain R&D expenses at the firm level but not at the project level.
+Focusing on subsidies from a specific R&D program would then increase the likelihood of underestimating misappropriation when a firm receives multiple funding.
+In our data, noncompliance can only occur among firms receiving R&D subsidies (assigned treatment), while we can rule out that non-assigned firms do not comply and somehow get a treatment.
+This one-sided noncompliance reflects moral hazard behavior of firms after they have received the grants.
+R&D policy evaluations for China or any other country have not yet accounted for misappropriation of R&D funds.
+In contrast to our study, Chen et al. (2021) deal with one-sided noncompliance that is the result of adverse selection before the granting decision.
+They investigate China's InnoCom program, which awards corporate tax cuts if firms increase their R&D intensity above a given threshold.
+They find that many firms re-label non-R&D expenses as R&D to qualify for the treatment and estimate that almost a quarter of the reported R&D investment is due to re-labeling.
+Both moral hazard and adverse selection in R&D policies is taken into account by Lach et al. (2021) who develop optimal mechanism designs for government R&D loans when both types of noncompliance exist.

-2See Figure A.1 in the Online Appendix A, which also provides a detailed description of the institutional background of R&D policy and misappropriation of R&D subsidies in China.